 And what about action short of a strike?

-It would depend on the exact nature of the action short of a strike.
-In the past, UCU has taken various forms of action short of a strike.
-An example of this is working to contract, which means that UCU members only work the hours they are contracted to, even if this means that there are tasks they are unable to complete.
+Action short of a strike (also known as ASOS) can include working to contract, which means that UCU members only work the hours they are contracted to, even if this means that there are tasks they are unable to complete.
 Another example is not covering work for colleagues that are absent.

 I have another question – can you add it to this FAQ?